GrinonBarrett/Taksidos/Core Rules/3=Equipment/3=Shields.md

 **Buckler**, $105, 2.25 lb.
 +0
 A small piece affixed to the forearm.
 It does not provide much protection, serving a better job of parrying than anything else.
-While attached to the forearm, it does not prevent the use of a hand.
+While attached to the forearm, it does not prevent the use of a hand, but also does not provide protection during any phase you act with that limb.
 It can also be used to turn your unarmed attack into a weapon attack.
 It still inflicts a bare attack.

 **Rondache**, $130, 4 lb.
 +1